pcs-theano/Theano/README.md

 #Intel Theano
 ---

-This repo is dedicated to improving Theano performance when running on CPU, in particular Intel?
-Xeon processors (HSW+).
+This repo is dedicated to improving Theano performance when running on CPU, in particular Intel(R) Xeon processors (HSW+).

 * Branch **pcs-theano** includes the optimized codes based on Theano version 0.8.0rc1, get and install it via below commands:
 ```